ehsansdr/Docker_Tutorial/READme.md

  guiding for installing
  https://developersho.com/blog/install-docker-desktop-on-windows
  https://developersho.com/blog/how-to-install-windows-subsystem-for-linux-on-windows
-(the link for download in includid)
+(the link for download in included)

 or
 https://docs.docker.com/desktop/